wipoi/GWAS-assignment/README.md

 ### GWAS using *Mixed Linear Model* (*MLM*)
 > In this block, GWAS is performed without compression (*MLM* model) by setting a number of group equal to the number of individual within the population and by regrouping by 1 individual so that all are kept individual.
+>
 > The model produced eigth output files:
 > *GAPIT.Genotype.Density_R_sqaure*: empty, not given.
 > *GAPIT.Genotype.Kin_Zhang* and *GAPIT.Genotype.Kin_Zhang* which are the *.csv* kinship data file and the corresponding kinship plot.
 > *GAPIT.Genotype.PCA*, *GAPIT.Genotype.PCA_2D* and *GAPIT.Genotype.PCA_3D* which are the *.csv* PCA data file and the corresponding PCA graphs in 2D (2 PCs)  and 3D (3PCs).
 > *GAPIT.Genotype.PCA_eigenvalues* and *GAPIT.Genotype.PCA_eigenValue*, the *.csv* data file associated with the eigenValue of de principal components (PCs) of the PCA and the corresponding graph.

 ### GWAS using *compressed MLM model* (*CMLM*)
 > In this block, GWAS is performed using compression (*CMLM* model) by grouping data by 10 as an example.
-The grouping number may be change according to the data, see ***"Mixed linear model approach for genome-wide association studies" Zhang et al., Nature Genetics 2010*** for more information.
+The grouping number may be change according to the data, see *"Mixed linear model approach for genome-wide association studies" Zhang et al., Nature Genetics 2010* for more information.
+>
+> The model also produced eigth output files:
+> *GAPIT.Genotype.Density_R_sqaure*: empty, not given.
+> *GAPIT.Genotype.Kin_Zhang* and *GAPIT.Genotype.Kin_Zhang* which are the *.csv* kinship data file and the corresponding kinship plot.
+> *GAPIT.Genotype.PCA*, *GAPIT.Genotype.PCA_2D* and *GAPIT.Genotype.PCA_3D* which are the *.csv* PCA data file and the corresponding PCA graphs in 2D (2 PCs)  and 3D (3PCs).
+> *GAPIT.Genotype.PCA_eigenvalues* and *GAPIT.Genotype.PCA_eigenValue*, the *.csv* data file associated with the eigenValue of the principal components (PCs) of the PCA and the corresponding graph.
+> The differences between compression or not is small herein.

 ### GWAS using different kinship clustering methods
+> In this block, GWAS is performed using different kinship clustering methods to group individuals according to their kinship.
+The number of PCs is optimized using the Bayesian information criteria (BIC) based on the trait in *pheno.txt*, wich is none herein.
+>
+> Again, this model produced eigth output files:
+> *GAPIT.Genotype.Density_R_sqaure*: empty, not given.
+> *GAPIT.Genotype.Kin_Zhang* and *GAPIT.Genotype.Kin_Zhang* which are the *.csv* kinship data file and the corresponding kinship plot.
+> *GAPIT.Genotype.PCA*, *GAPIT.Genotype.PCA_2D* and *GAPIT.Genotype.PCA_3D* which are the *.csv* PCA data file and the corresponding PCA graphs in 2D (2 PCs)  and 3D (3PCs).
+> *GAPIT.Genotype.PCA_eigenvalues* and *GAPIT.Genotype.PCA_eigenValue*, the *.csv* data file associated with the eigenValue of the principal components (PCs) of the PCA and the corresponding graph.
+> The difference obtained herein is smaller FDR_Adjusted_P-values.

 ### GWAS using *Multiple Locus Mixed Linear Model* (*MLMM*)
+> In this block, GWAS is performed using *Multiple Locus Mixed Linear Model* (*MLMM* model) which takes as covariates associated markers.
+>
+> This model produced six output files:
+> *GAPIT.Genotype.Density_R_sqaure*: empty, not given.
+> *GAPIT.Genotype.PCA*, *GAPIT.Genotype.PCA_2D* and *GAPIT.Genotype.PCA_3D* which are the *.csv* PCA data file and the corresponding PCA graphs in 2D (2 PCs)  and 3D (3PCs).
+> *GAPIT.Genotype.PCA_eigenvalues* and *GAPIT.Genotype.PCA_eigenValue*, the *.csv* data file associated with the eigenValue of the principal components (PCs) of the PCA and the corresponding graph.
+>
+> The difference migth not be stated here as data files containing SNPs and P-values have not been generated due to the error.

-#### GWAS using *FarmCPU* model
+### GWAS using *FarmCPU* model
+> In this block, GWAS is performed using *Fixed and random model Circulating Probability Unification* (*FarmCPU* model).
+This model aimed to correct for false-positives and cofounding between markers and cofactors.
+More informations are available in *"Iterative Usage of Fixed and Random Effect Models for
+Powerful and Efficient Genome-Wide Association Studies", Liu et al., PLOS Genetics (2016)*.
+>
+> This model also generates six output files:
+> *GAPIT.Genotype.Density_R_sqaure*: empty, not given.
+> *GAPIT.Genotype.PCA*, *GAPIT.Genotype.PCA_2D* and *GAPIT.Genotype.PCA_3D* which are the *.csv* PCA data file and the corresponding PCA graphs in 2D (2 PCs)  and 3D (3PCs).
+> *GAPIT.Genotype.PCA_eigenvalues* and *GAPIT.Genotype.PCA_eigenValue*, the *.csv* data file associated with the eigenValue of the principal components (PCs) of the PCA and the corresponding graph.
+>
+> The difference migth not be stated here as data files containing SNPs and P-values have not been generated due to the error.